Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 202 total home runs at a rate of 1.5 per game (most in the league).
+- Nationals pitchers combine to surrender 204 total home runs at a rate of 1.5 per game (most in the league).

-- The right-hander's last appearance came on Friday against the Miami Marlins, when he went six scoreless innings while giving up two hits.
+- The righty's most recent appearance was on Saturday against the Miami Marlins, when he went six innings, surrendering one earned run while giving up four hits.

-- The 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .182 batting average against him.
+- The 26-year-old has an ERA of 4.38, with 7.4 strikeouts per nine innings, in 20 games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.